 PreSeed is a very very popular lubricant for conception.

 Unfortunately, when you search the web, you get a lot of merchant information and barely any firsthand experience and information.

 So, that’s what I’m sharing today.
 Keep reading for my personal experience with Pre-Seed

 This blog post is for INFORMATIONAL purposes only and should not be regarded as medical advice.
 I do not endorse or make any representation about this product.

 PreSeed is known to be a fertility friendly “lubricant”.

-The reason PreSeed is so popular is because most lubricants damage sperm but PreSeed is formulated (by First Response- the pregnancy test people) to be safe for sperm.
+The reason PreSeed is so popular is because most lubricants damage the male gametes but PreSeed is formulated (by First Response- the pregnancy test people) to avoid this type of damage.

-If you are particularly sensitive, you can see the ingredients here:
+If you are sensitive to ingredients, you can see the ingredients here–

 How to use PreSeed

 My package of PreSeed came with a 1.4 oz tube of lubricant and 9 applicators (plastic syringes).